Can Interpretability Layouts Influence Human Perception of Offensive Sentences?: Study Design

 Our GAM (Section~\ref{subSec:GAM}), employed to estimate the participants' classification ratings, comprises fixed effects, including interpretability layouts (also referred to as treatment) and demographic aspects (gender and ethnicity), and random effects, such as the participants and text sentences.
 Equation~\ref{eq:UserStudySpecificGAM} describes the specific model for this study.

 $y_{target}$ refers to participants' answers on the Likert scale, while $x_{user}$ and $x_{sent}$ refer to random effects corresponding to individual participants and text sentences, respectively.
 Regarding fixed effects, $x_{dem}$ represents demographic aspects, and $x_{int}$ represents the different interpretability layouts.
-Additionally, $\beta_0$ represents the intercept,\footnote{The intercept is a term in the model to represent the estimated value of the dependent variable when the values of the independent variables are 0.} while $\beta_{int}$ and $\beta_{dem}$ refer to the weight for the interpretability layouts and demographic factors, respectively. $\alpha_{part}$ and $\alpha_{sent}$ address the weights for the random effects, considering participant-specific and sentence-specific effects, respectively.
+Additionally, $\beta_0$ represents the intercept,\footnote{The intercept is a term in the model to represent the estimated value of the dependent variable when the values of the independent variables are 0.} while $\beta_{treat}$ and $\beta_{dem}$ refer to the weight for the interpretability layouts and demographic factors, respectively. $\alpha_{user}$ and $\alpha_{sent}$ address the weights for the random effects, considering participant-specific and sentence-specific effects, respectively.

-To conduct this user study, we recruit participants from the Prolific crowdsourcing platform~\cite{prolific2023platform}, which complies with the European GDPR data protection and treatment framework~\cite{voigt2017eu}.
+\paragraph{Participant Recruitment.}We recruit participants from the Prolific crowdsourcing platform~\cite{prolific2023platform}, which complies with the European GDPR data protection and treatment framework~\cite{voigt2017eu}.
 To complete the study, participants must read the research goal, give their consent, and answer the questionnaire.
 We select this platform because it covers the following requirements: 1) easy integration with external forms (e.g., Alchemer) and easy management of the study lifecycle (i.e., the response collection stages); 2) our previous experience with the platform; and 3) as presented in the Fairwork Cloudwork report~\cite{fairwork2022}, it implements policies aiming to improve work conditions by mitigating precarity and overwork while allowing researchers to directly set the amount paid to each worker.

 We set the payment to £13,00 an hour.\footnote{£ refers to Pound Sterling.} Since the maximum time of the experiment is 30 minutes, each participant is paid £6,50, regardless of whether they use all this time or not (within this 30-minute window).
 Additionally, our consent form informs participants that if they decide to leave the study without completing it, they will receive compensation according to the time spent on the questionnaire (based on the £13,00 per hour rate).
 Following ethical guidelines defined in the platform~\cite{prolific2023payment}, we set payment to all participants equally, avoiding negative psychological effects on crowdsourcing workers due to payment based on performance conditions (e.g., getting the ``right answers'')~\cite{sayre2023costs}.
 For questionnaires, the platform recommends payments of £9,00 per hour.
 However, due to the nature of our sentences (hate speech), we add £4 per hour (44\% increase).